The r-Process: History, Required Conditions, Astrophysical Sites, and Observations: Interpreting the r-process impact in the Galaxy

-In section \ref{sec:other} we quote the r-process ejecta mass for neutron star - black hole mergers by \cite{Wanajo.Fujibayashi.ea:2024} to be of the order $(3-7)\times 10^{-2}$M$_\odot$, therefore being on average by about a factor of 2 or more larger than in neutron star mergers.
-If they occur less frequently than neutron star merger by that ratio, they could be a dominant r-process site (and are probably important for actinide boosts).
-This would also fit with Fig.\ref{fig:rosswog17}.
+\item In section \ref{sec:nsm} we quote an amount of total r-process ejecta of $(1-5)\times 10^{-2}$M$_\odot$ for neutron star mergers.
+This number is smaller by a factor of 2-10 than the one for collapsars/hypernovae.
+Thus, if neutron star mergers would be the dominant r-process production site, this would require about 1 event per 30-200 CCSNe, making it marginally consistent with estimates by \cite{Grunthal.Kramer.ea:2021} and \cite{Brauer.ea:2021} in Fig.\ref{fig:rosswog17}.
+This would indicate that neutron star mergers are the dominant r-process site, overlapping with the numbers given by \cite{Chen.Li.ea:2024} of $320^{+490}_{240}$Gpc$^{-3}$yr$^{-1}$ or $10^{-5}$-10$^{-4}$ per year and galaxy, but see also discussions related to the recent Gravitational Wave Transient Catalogue \citep[GWTC-4 entries,][]{Abac.ea:2025,Fishbach.ea:2026} which extend to lower rates. \item In section \ref{sec:other} we quote the r-process ejecta mass for neutron star - black hole mergers by \cite{Wanajo.Fujibayashi.ea:2024} to be of the order $(3-7)\times 10^{-2}$M$_\odot$, therefore being on average about a factor of 2 or more larger than in neutron star mergers.
+If these mergers occur less frequently than neutron star mergers by that ratio, they could also be a significant r-process site.
+This is indicated in Fig.\ref{fig:rosswog17}, allowing it to be dominant for actinide boosts.
 Another source mentioned in that section is due to the disruption of subminimal-mass neutron stars which can occur during mass transfer in compact binaries from the less massive neutron star.
 Such evolution is most likely in compact binaries with large mass ratios, therefore neutron star - black hole binaries have the largest probability to lead to such events \citep{Martineau.ea:2026}.
 The authors \citep{Yip.Leung.ea:2023,Ignatovsky.ea:2023} state that comparable or even higher r-process ejecta masses than for neutron star mergers are expected.
-If this were to occur in each neutron star - black hole merger event, this would bring up the total combined amount of r-process ejecta close to the above mentioned collapsar/hypernova contribution.
+If this were to occur in each neutron star - black hole merger event, this would bring up the total combined amount of r-process ejecta similar to the above mentioned collapsar/hypernova contribution. \end{itemize}

+We had a relatively long discussion of magneto-rotational supernovae in this subsection, but it helped to link their weak r-process feature, combined with a non-negligible Fe ejection, to observations of limited r-stars.
+Furthermore, this subsection led also to the result that neutron star mergers could be the dominant r-process site in the Galaxy, while collapsars/hypernovae and neutron star - black hole mergers can provide substantial, but not dominant contributions, except possibly in the case of actinide boost stars.